 *Unpaid meal charges impact the Food Service Program and the ability to remain fiscally responsible.
 To ensure the Food Service Department maintains fiscal stability, there are procedures being implemented in order to control and manage meal charges.
 Under federal guidelines, students who are unable to purchase a lunch will be eligible to receive an Alternative Meal which meets the federal guidelines outlined by the U.S. Department of Agriculture and the National School Lunch Program.

 Valley Local School District- Lunch Charging Policy

-*As you are aware, we have a school charging policy limit of $10.00 in school tray charges.
+*As you are aware, we have a school charging policy limit of $10.00 in charges for extra Items.
 What does this mean?
-We give your child 4 times to forget their lunch money.
-As you're aware, we do not allow charging of extra items.
 Example: Baked chips, Drinks or extra Entrees.
-They will have to have money on them or money in their account to purchase the extra items.

 Here's an example of what will take place this year.

 1. After your child owes-$2.00, you will receive an automated phone call letting you know.
 You will receive the phone call until charges are paid.

 2. After your child owes-$5.00, you will receive a letter or email.